yggdrasil-network/yggdrasil-network.github.io/installation-linux-openwrt.md

 `yggdrasil` v0.4+ packages are available in OpenWrt since 17.01!

-Since v0.5.1, the module has changed significantly to support Yggdrasil as a native interface.

 To configure Yggdrasil with the LuCI web interface, install the package `luci-proto-yggdrasil`.

 ## Configuration